Drummer Jeff Porcaro (1954-1992) has piqued our interest of late. The Toto founder and session musician extraordinaire was a top talent.

-But also took inspiration from John Bonham in Fool in the Rain.
-Which you can hear Mr. Bonham smashing out here.
+But he also took inspiration from John Bonham on Fool in the Rain, which you can hear Mr. Bonham smashing out here.

-If you’re wondering what this is about, then Modern Drummer magazine has a nifty explanation on The Shuffle (this from a February 1986 issue):
+If you’re wondering what all this lingo is about, Modern Drummer magazine has a nifty explanation about The Shuffle.

 “One might be hard pressed to find anything more musically exciting than a good drummer setting fire to a band by laying down a strong, straight-ahead shuffle beat.
 The shuffle is a very dynamic rhythmic feel.
 It has been used in a host of diverse musical idioms, ranging from the earliest of the simplistic rhythm & blues drummers to the complex, hard-driving shuffles … Though the shuffle is basic in nature, there are a number of ways to play a good shuffle.
 For the uninitiated, let’s first point out that the shuffle is nothing more than the following rhythmic feel.”